Pithikos/python-websocket-server/README.md

   * Multiple clients
   * No dependencies

-Notice that this Websocket Server doesn't support the more advanced features like SSL etc. The main usage for this server is to include it in your program to be able and talk with the browser.
+Notice that this websocket-server doesn't support the more advanced features like SSL etc. The project is focused mainly on making it easy to run a websocket server for prototyping or testing.

 Usage